ibcurly/Text-U-L8r-Privacy-Policy/README.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>Curtis Laudenslayer built the Text U L8r app as a ad-supported app.
+<p>Curtis Laudenslayer built the TextAssured app as a ad-supported app.
 This SERVICE is provided by Curtis Laudenslayer at no cost and is intended
     for use as is.</p>
 <p>This page is used to inform website visitors regarding our policies with the collection, use, and
     disclosure of Personal Information if anyone decided to use our Service.</p>